 The unadjusted sample variance measures the average dispersion of a sample of observations around their mean.
-It is computed by averaging the squared deviations from the mean.

 It is also often called biased sample variance, because, under standard assumptions, it is a biased estimator of the population variance.